mmbman/Katagiri/1987-03-27-Platform-Sutra-Talk-3.md

 So next,

-> “Good Knowing Advisors, what is meant by ‘Prajna?’
-Prajna in our language means wisdom.
-Everywhere and at all times, in thought after thought, remain undeluded and practice wisdom constantly; that is Prajna conduct.
+> “Good Knowing Advisors, what is meant by ‘Prajñā?’
+Prajñā in our language means wisdom.
+Everywhere and at all times, in thought after thought, remain undeluded and practice wisdom constantly; that is Prajñā conduct.

-So the meaning of *prajna*: “Prajna in our language means wisdom.”
+So the meaning of *prajñā*: “Prajñā in our language means wisdom.”

 “Everywhere and at all times, in thought after thought, ...”
 I think thought occurs in certain circumstances, times, places.
 So from this point, whatever you may be, whatever you do, that is “everywhere and at all times.”
 Under all circumstances, not under particular circumstances [but] under all circumstances, wisdom remains undeluded, and practice wisdom constantly.
-This is *prajna*; prajna remains undeluded, undefiled; very pure and clean.
+This is *prajñā*; prajñā remains undeluded, undefiled; very pure and clean.
 “And practice wisdom [constantly],” because it is always within us.

 If you look at your body, I think you can know [what wisdom is].
 You can know how wondrous the human body is.
 You cannot hate your human body.
 Regardless of whether you are weak or strong, you should appreciate the presence of your human body, because the myriad cells [and] nerves [are] functioning smoothly, beyond your speculation.
 Interconnected, interpenetrated: past, present, and future, and air, sky, stars, all the universe.
 This is your body.
 If you look at your body, you will really feel this.

 That wondrous function of your body is called wisdom.
 Because it’s not a principle, it’s not a philosophical structure of your human body.
 No matter how long you explain your human body, it is not right.
 So practically, you have to take best care of human body.

 So, that is “practice wisdom constantly.”
 Your body is always practicing wisdom.
-That is prajna conduct: it means that is the activity of prajna, wisdom.
+That is prajñā conduct: it means that is the activity of prajñā, wisdom.

 #### 18:50

-> “Prajna is cut off by a single deluded thought.
+> “Prajñā is cut off by a single deluded thought.

-Because prajna is functioning constantly, beyond human speculation, before the vibration of your consciousness.
-This is prajna, so prajna is cut off by a single deluded thought.
+Because prajñā is functioning constantly, beyond human speculation, before the vibration of your consciousness.
+This is prajñā, so prajñā is cut off by a single deluded thought.
 So usual, common people don’t realize the functioning of the wisdom, because they constantly depend on the human world fabricated by the vibration of human consciousness.
-That’s why here it says, “Prajna is cut off by a single deluded thought.”
+That’s why here it says, “Prajñā is cut off by a single deluded thought.”

-> “By one wise thought, Prajna is produced.
+> “By one wise thought, Prajñā is produced.

 In other words, you can cultivate, nurture the wisdom.
 By one wise person.

 In terms of threefold emptiness, the first one is *emptiness of form*.
-Prajna is considered in terms of emptiness of mark.
-At that time, prajna is characterized by vastness, no boundary, boundlessness.
+Prajñā is considered in terms of emptiness of mark.
+At that time, prajñā is characterized by vastness, no boundary, boundlessness.
 So from this point, [there are] no frames [of] each-other.
-Prajna doesn’t have any frames, partitions, so it’s vast.
-That’s why prajna remains undeluded “and practice wisdom constantly.”
+Prajñā doesn’t have any frames, partitions, so it’s vast.
+That’s why prajñā remains undeluded “and practice wisdom constantly.”

-And in terms of *emptiness of dharma*, prajna is based on emptiness.
-So from this point, in order to realize prajna, you have to practice prajna beyond prajna.
+And in terms of *emptiness of dharma*, prajñā is based on emptiness.
+So from this point, in order to realize prajñā, you have to practice prajñā beyond prajñā.
 We say “wisdom beyond wisdom” every morning, all the time we say “wisdom beyond wisdom.”
 You cannot attach to the emptiness which you have realized.
 So you have to go beyond emptiness if you really have arrived, because it is emptiness.

-That’s why “the wise person can produce prajna”: because he can have capacity enough to see minute vibration of human consciousness by which prajna is cut off.
+That’s why “the wise person can produce prajñā”: because he can have capacity enough to see minute vibration of human consciousness by which prajñā is cut off.

 So that is [what it says here].
 And next,

-> “Worldly men, deluded and confused, do not see Prajna.
+> “Worldly men, deluded and confused, do not see Prajñā.
 They speak of it with their mouths, but their minds are always deluded.

 So they can talk.
-Well, we can talk prajna, we can talk compassion, we can talk Buddha’s teaching, but there are many people who don’t practice.
+Well, we can talk prajñā, we can talk compassion, we can talk Buddha’s teaching, but there are many people who don’t practice.
 But I think the words people [say] about some aspect of Buddha’s teaching are also important, but are not perfect.
 So we should respect the [talking] in language, even though they don’t practice it.
 But it is not perfect.

 So [a] wise person respects language, words, even though people don’t practice it.
 A wise person respects both language and [the] person.

 “But their minds are always deluded...”

->  “They constantly say of themselves, ‘I cultivate Prajna!’ and though they continually speak of emptiness, they are unaware of true emptiness.
-Prajna, without form or mark, is just the wisdom mind.
-If thus explained, just this is Prajna wisdom.”
+>  “They constantly say of themselves, ‘I cultivate Prajñā!’ and though they continually speak of emptiness, they are unaware of true emptiness.
+Prajñā, without form or mark, is just the wisdom mind.
+If thus explained, just this is Prajñā wisdom.”

 Okay?

 So I think wisdom must be something we should practice.

-[Before we go to the] next page, do you have questions about the meaning of *prajna*?
+[Before we go to the] next page, do you have questions about the meaning of *prajñā*?

-**Question:** When it says, “prajna is cut off,” I would have thought prajna goes on.
+**Question:** When it says, “prajñā is cut off,” I would have thought prajñā goes on.

-**Katagiri Roshi:** Mm-hmm, yes, prajna is going constantly.
+**Katagiri Roshi:** Mm-hmm, yes, prajñā is going constantly.

 **Same person:** And so in what sense is it cut off?